bryan-hoang/cmpe-365-assignments/a2/README.txt

 Comments for TA:

-- The code has been formatted with `black`
-- The code has been linted with:
+- The code has been:
-  - pydocstyle
-  - flake8
-  - pylint
-- The code has mainly been tested on python 3.10
+  - mainly tested on python 3.10
+  - formatted with `black`
+  - linted with:
+    - `pydocstyle`
+    - `flake8`
+  - modified with some additional type hints
+  - modified to detect 'p' key *releases* rather than *presses* due to a bug on WSL 2 where "ghost presses" cause the program to exit prematurely.
+The behaviour is practically identical to the unmodified variant.